dominicegginton/noxide/README.md

 # Noxide

 Support for building npm package in Nix.
-Think [Napalm](https://github.com/nix-community/napalm) without the registry.
+Think [Napalm](https://github.com/nix-community/napalm) (_big thanks for groundwork_) without the registry.

 ## How does Noxide work ?